Senegal, Taiba N’Diaye

-The Project will be the first utility-scale wind power project in Senegal, and it aligns with the Government of Senegal’s strategy of increasing clean electricity production and diversifying Senegal’s energy mix.
-The Project is also expected to help reduce the cost of electricity generation in Senegal, which has one of the highest generation costs in Sub-Saharan Africa.
+The project is Senegal’s first utility-scale wind energy project and aligns with the Government of Senegal’s strategy of increasing clean electricity production and diversifying Senegal’s energy mix.
+The project is also expected to help reduce the cost of electricity generation in Senegal, which has one of the highest generation costs in Sub-Saharan Africa.
+PETN will be one of the lowest cost producers of electricity in Senegal.

-The project will consist of 46 Vestas V136 wind turbines that can produce 3.45 megawatts each.
-The wind turbines received type certification in January 2017 and are some of the latest versions of onshore wind turbines available currently, building on Vestas’ proven wind turbine technology.
+PETN is designed to generate electricity for at least 20 years and will consist of 46 Vestas wind turbines that can produce 3.45 megawatts each.
 They utilise a 117m tubular steel tower and a blade length of 61.7m giving a very large swept area of 12,469 m2 allowing the wind turbines to maximise the amount of energy captured from the wind.

-The wind farm has undertaken a wide-ranging environmental and social impact assessment and will be built and operated to world class performance standards.
-The project will provide opportunities for employment locally.
-It is estimated that at the peak of the construction phase approximately 385 workers will be onsite.
+It has also undertaken a wide-ranging environmental and social impact assessment and will be built and operated to world class performance standards.

-Several early community projects have already been planned including revamping of the local market to provide a safe trading environment for the local women traders as well as developing a computer laboratory for the local high school.
+Several early community projects are already underway, including revamping the local market to provide a safe trading environment for the local women traders as well as developing a computer laboratory for the local high school.